JohannesFriedrich/rxylibShiny/README.md

 ## To Do

 * Add fitting functions (on request)
-* Add csv download function
+* Add possibility to plot multiple blocks

 ## License